This week I had an encounter with one of Japan’s best known illustrators of manga books, Yōichi Takahashi.

-Stepping into a museum to see the pictures enables one to appreciate them in a deep way and to share one’s joy with other visitors.
+As I mentioned in my blog last week, stepping into the British Museum to see the pictures enables one to appreciate them in a deep way and to share one’s pleasure with others.

 The Citi exhibition Manga will run from 23 May to 26 August 2019 in the Sainsbury Exhibitions Gallery at the British Museum.